vibspatial/targeted_transcriptomics_training/README.md

 python download_data.py --cache-dir-path C:\tmp
 ```

+Use a short cache path on Windows to avoid path-length errors when downloading and unpacking nested dataset files.
+Some Windows setups still enforce the traditional 260-character path limit unless long-path support is enabled.

 This downloads the course data into the selected cache directory.
 It also downloads the InstanSeg model and the Cellpose `cyto3` and `nuclei` models.

 ## 6. Use the environment in VS Code